psychdatascience/FDS-CourseOne/tutorial005.md

 As you can see git has detected changes to the `README.md` file.
 Let's analyze the output above:

   - `On branch main` This means that you are currently working on the main development thread for this repository.
 Git allows "branching" (just like a tree branch).
-This means that you can create a copy (a branch) of repository that diverges from the principal (main branch).
-Generally branches are "merged" back into the main branch once a certain development goal is achieved.
+This means that you can create a copy (a `branch`) of repository that diverges from the principal (`main` branch).
+Generally branches are "merged" back into the main branch after a certain development goal is achieved.
 [Here is some some additional reading material to understand basic branching](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
   - `Your branch is up to data with origin/main` This means that the files in your local copy of the repository and the main branch you are currently working on are the same as the versions of the files committed to the cloud version of the repository, the `origin` is, in a nutshell, the term used here to refer to the cloud-hosted copy of the repository, so the files on GitHub.com.
   -  `Changes not staged for commit:` ... `modified:   README.md` This block of text, says that a file (`README.md`) on your local version of the repository has been modified and suggests a way to `restore` the file to the original version (the version still on `origin`) or a way to `add` the changes to the wanted changes that will need to be added to the `origin` when the next `commit` is performed.

 ### 5. Commit the changes and push to `origin`.

-Next, we will want to close the loop of the process that will take our local changes to README.md to be aceepted and recorded as the newest version of the file.
+Next, we will want to close the loop of the process that will take our local changes to README.md to be accepted and recorded as the official, newest version of the file.
   - The process of accepting or promoting the local version of a file as the current version is called a `commit`.
 We commit to a change when we think it is a good change, that should be kept.
   - The process of synching the local files with the files in the cloud version of the repository is called a `push`, we push to the cloud.
 We `pull` from the cloud to a local version of a repository.

-Because `git` is a distributed version-control system there are often multiple ways to do things. hereafter we will show one convenient way to perform a commit and a push and sync all the files but there can be alternative ways to achive the same state.
+Because `git` is a distributed version-control system there are often multiple ways to do things. hereafter we will show one convenient way to perform a commit and a push and sync all the files but there can be alternative ways to achieve the same state.

 #### Commit the file changes to your local repository

-When we run `git status` git suggested to use the command `add` to add the changes to README.md to the stack of changes to be committed to the local repository.
+Above, when we run the command `git status`, git suggested to use the command `add` to add the changes to README.md to the stack of changes to be committed to the local repository.
 That would look like the following:

 ```
 git add README.md
 git commit -m "I started editing README.md and added some basic information about myself."
 ```

 The above would first add the changes detected by git to README.md and then commit the changes the local copy of the repository (and added the mandatory commit message using the option `-m`).
-After that the files will still be only changed on your local computer, not yet pushed to the cloud, or better to `origin`, to GitHub.com.
-So for example, if you hardrive were to die on you or you would spill a cup of coffee on your computer you would risk the way to lose your work.
-Keeping files on GitHub.com makes your work safe, your files on GitHub.com are kept by a professional-grade system.
-After performing the above operations (`git add` and `git commit`) you can check the status of your repository, below what git returns when i used the command `git status`:
+After that, the files will be changed on your local computer, but not yet pushed to the cloud, or better to `origin`.
+So, if your hardrive were to die or you would spill a cup of coffee on your computer you would risk to lose your work.
+Keeping files on the cloud (GitHub.com) makes your work error proof becuase your files on GitHub.com are kept by a professional-grade system.
+After performing the above operations (`git add` and `git commit`) you can check the status of your repository, using `git status`.
+Below what git returned when I used the command `git status`:

 ```
 (base) francopestilli@francos-mbp francopestilli % git status